FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 of King John’s Castle and Interpretive Centre to Discover Limerick DAC, for the sum of €10 per

-year rent, the length of the lease being 22 years and subject to the covenants and conditions--- 6
+year rent, the length of the lease being 22 years and subject to the covenants and conditions
+---
+6

 contained in the lease, particulars of which were contained in Statutory Notice dated 1st July,